Dual Diagnosis Treatment Wolfeboro, NH

 Ray House - 29.5 miles from Wolfeboro, NH

-Ray House is a dual diagnosis treatment center in Franklin, NH that provides treatment services for drug or alcohol use and mental health disorders that include post-traumatic stress disorder as well as eating disorders.
+Ray House is a dual diagnosis treatment center in Franklin, NH that provides treatment services for mental health and substance abuse disorders that include OCD as well as thought disorders.

 Address: 14 Holy Cross Road, Franklin, NH 03235 in Merrimack County